 In the situation above, it sounds like the husky never previously understood recall or coming back to the owner, and therefore shouldn’t have been let off the leash anyway.
 With or without an E-collar.

-I hope this has helped to understand a little bit more about E-collars and their use.
+I hope this has helped you to understand a little bit more about E-collars and their use.
 I feel that E-collars, when used correctly, are an EXCELLENT training tool that can enhance knowledge that your husky already has.

 It’s extremely important to use E-collars responsibly and I do not promote the use of using the shock feature.